abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Isomorphisms
 ---

 Why do we need to define a morphism that does nothing?
 It's because morphisms are the basic building blocks of our language and we need this one to be able to speak properly.
-For example, once we have the concept of identity morphism defined we can have a category-theoretic definition of an *isomoprhism* (which is important, because the concept of an isomorphism is very important for cathegory theory): An isomorphism between two objects (**A** and **B**) consists of two morphisms - (**A → B**.  and **B → A**) such that their compositions are equivalent to the identity functions of the respective objects.
+For example, once we have the concept of identity morphism defined we can have a category-theoretic definition of an *isomorphism* (which is important, because the concept of an isomorphism is very important for category theory): An isomorphism between two objects (**A** and **B**) consists of two morphisms - (**A → B**.  and **B → A**) such that their compositions are equivalent to the identity functions of the respective objects.

 Here is how this looks when expressed using a formulas:

-Objects **A** and **B** are isomorphic iff there exist mophisms
+Objects **A** and **B** are isomorphic iff there exist morphisms
 **f: A → B**
 **g: B → A**
 such that
-**f • g = idB**
+**f • g = id B**
-**g • f = idA**
+**g • f = id A**

 And here is the same thing expressed with a commuting diagram.